 Served as General Counsel to the American Civil Liberties Union (ACLU) for over 10 Years

-February 3, 2022 — Bellevue, WA — Today, Lassen Peak announces the appointment of Scott Greenwood to its advisory committee.
-A constitutional rights attorney based in Cincinnati, Ohio, Mr. Greenwood is nationally renowned for his passionate engagement in defending civil rights and civil liberties.
+January 26, 2023 — Bellevue, WA — Today, Lassen Peak announces the appointment of Scott Greenwood to its Board of Directors.
+A constitutional rights attorney based in Minneapolis, Minnesota, Mr. Greenwood is nationally renowned for his passionate engagement in defending civil rights and civil liberties.
 For over 10 years, Scott served as general counsel to the American Civil Liberties Union (ACLU), the nation’s largest civil rights and civil liberties organization, and was a member of its governing national board and executive committee.
-Greenwood currently serves as CEO of Greenwood & Streicher, LLC, a firm that specializes in addressing and solving issues that arise at the intersection of civil rights and public safety.

 Mr. Greenwood has over 30 years in pursuing the protection of civil rights within America.
-From 2002 to 2008, working with City of Cincinnati (in concert with Cincinnati Chief of Police, Tom Streicher), Greenwood served as lead counsel and led a team that brought together the African-American community, the ACLU, the Black United Front, the City of Cincinnati Police Department, and the Fraternal Order of Police to forge what has been widely acknowledged as the most comprehensive and successful police reform process in America.
+From 2002 to 2008, working with the City of Cincinnati in concert with the Cincinnati Police Department, Greenwood served as lead counsel and led a team that brought together the African-American community, the ACLU, the Black United Front, the Cincinnati Police Department, and the Fraternal Order of Police to forge what has been widely acknowledged as the most comprehensive and successful police reform process in America.

 Lassen Peak is developing handheld technology that will allow highly accurate weapon detection to be conducted anywhere in the field, at a reasonably safe distance, and without physical contact – all while providing safeguards that protect civil rights and privacy, and while offering a path to a greater level of accountability than today’s manual concealed weapons searches.

 View this Press Release on PR Newswire (Cision).